What is the Best Safety Gate for Your Fireplace or Stove?

 Use a free-standing, non-attached metal safety gate positioned outside the appliance’s required clearance zone.
 This method works for both gas fireplaces and wood-burning stoves while maintaining proper safety standards.
+Using our Amazon links helps support The Stove Shop!
+As an Amazon Associate, we earn from qualifying purchases.

 Our most frequently recommended product to babyproof your fireplace is the KidCo G3111 Hearth Gate.